saqibwaheed786/saqibwaheed786/README.md

 - :apple: Beginner mindset (**open to learning**)
 - 🔭 I'm currently working on Blockchain / Crypto Currency & Trading
-- 🌱 I'm on track for learning more about Artificial Intelligence,Data Science,Machine Learning
+- 🌱 I'm on track for learning more about ML,DL,AI
 - :weight_lifting_man:Workout 3 days in a row and take a day break
 - 🥅 2021-2022 Goals: Contribute to Open Source projects
 - 🧗 I try to: Go beyond and push the bounds